sborquez/tasks/README.md

    ```
    You should be able to see the task registered in Firestore and ready to be used in workflows.
 Use the API server to trigger the task and check the results.

 ---

+## **How does it work?**

+1. Task abstraction
+   1. Parameters and Results schemas
+   2. task and step decorators
+   3. Task registration
+   4. Task execution
+2. Task flow with the API server
+   1. Discovery
+   2. Execution
+   3. Results
+---

 ## **License**